High order multiscale analysis of discrete integrable equations: Introduction

-In the following we will consider the integrability conditions for the class of equations $\CQ^+$.
+We will consider integrability conditions for the class of equations $\CQ^+$.
 The study of the class $\CQ^-$ is left to a future work.
-The result of this work are a series of integrability theorems and a table of equations, invariant under a restricted M\"obius transformations that pass the very stringent integrability conditions obtained by considering the multiple scale expansion up to $\ep^6$ order.
+The result of this work are a series of integrability theorems and a table of equations, invariant under a restricted M\"obius transformations, passing the very stringent integrability conditions obtained with the multiple scale expansion up to $\ep^6$ order.

-In Section \ref{s1} we present the main result on the discrete multiscale integrability test and all the conditions up to order $\ep^6$ for a dispersive discrete equation $\CQ$ defined on a square lattice which at the lowest order gives a Nonlinear Schr\"odinger Equation (NLSE) and in Section \ref{s2} we apply it to the classification of the dispersive multilinear equation $\CQ^+$.
+In Section \ref{s1} we present the main result on the discrete multiscale integrability test, the conditions up to order $\ep^6$.
+In Section \ref{s2} we apply it to the classification of dispersive multilinear equations defined on a square lattice $\CQ^+$.
 Section \ref{s3} is devoted to some conclusive remarks.